 We've long been fans of the MacBook Pro - the best MacBooks (opens in new tab) are great for photo and video editing, or indeed pretty much anything you want to throw at these high quality machines.
 One area in which they are particularly strong is screen quality, as Apple's Retina displays offer class-leading color accuracy and gloriously high resolutions.

-Trouble is, even a 16-inch MacBook Pro could feel restrictive when you've got multiple editing pallets open, resulting in a small image or video preview pane.
+Trouble is, even the 16-inch MacBook Pro M1 Pro or M1 Max (opens in new tab) could feel restrictive when you've got multiple editing pallets open, resulting in a small image or video preview pane.
 And multitasking two or more windows alongside each other could feel equally confining.
-The problem is only made worse with the new generation M1 MacBook Pro, as it tops out with a 13-inch display, which while great for portability, can soon become restrictive over long periods of use.
+The problem is only made worse with smaller 13-inch MacBooks, which while great for portability, can soon become restrictive over long periods of use.

 But not to worry - it's easy to connect a second, standalone monitor to instantly expand your viewing horizons.
 This can work in tandem with your MacBook's screen, extending the display to give you one large workspace.